RetroPie/RetroPie-Docs/docs/SSH.md

 **Starting with RetroPie 4.2, in order to keep the default image secure SSH is disabled by default.
 It can be re-enabled in raspi-config in interfacing options >> SSH >> Enable >> reboot your pi**

+_For more information on why SSH was disabled see [HERE](https://www.raspberrypi.org/blog/a-security-update-for-raspbian-pixel/)_

 When you first start putty you can sign in with the following credentials:

 ![putty](https://cloud.githubusercontent.com/assets/10035308/10655671/23eaa6b2-7834-11e5-8c85-9266c5ab808a.png)